 Pasig has become dominated and overrun by young professionals insomuch that it has coined the moniker, “The City of Yuppies.”

 Today, apart from being an ideal place for young professionals, Pasig has become somewhat of a haven for starting or growing families looking for permanent residence.
 As one of the more industrial and urbanized cities in Metro Manila, many have considered Pasig as their ideal residential location.
 The city also presents a myriad of options for work and leisure.
 Those who have settled in the city are already used to the incredibly fast-paced lifestyle the city offers.
 However, living in Pasig City means having to bear witness to its two sides: the rapid early morning rush and the lazy calm of the evenings.
-Indeed, a Pasig lifestyle ensures that you get a front-row seat to the city’s numerous activities every single day as people from all over Metro Manila and neighboring provinces flock to the city for work.
-In contrast to the flurry of activities Pasig experiences each morning are the calm nights to observe workers making their way home through the brightly lit streets.
+Indeed, a Pasig lifestyle ensures that you get a front-row seat to the city’s numerous activities every single day as people from all over Metro Manila and neighbouring provinces flock to the city for work.
+In contrast to the flurry of activities Pasig experiences, each morning are the calm nights to observe workers making their way home through the brightly lit streets.

 The contrast between the morning and nocturnal activities in Pasig city is indicative of its subtle, but evident, work-play balance.
 Sure, it might be one of the busiest cities in the capital city of Manila, but it is home to a diverse set of people—from families, OFW’s, young professionals, expatriates, and even students.
 The city’s convenience and completeness complemented by the balanced lifestyles have always been points of attraction for prospective residents.